NomicFoundation/hardhat/v-next/hardhat/templates/README.md

 - `devDependencies`: The list of dependencies that should be installed in the project.
 - `peerDependencies`: The list of dependencies that should also be installed in the project as dev dependencies if the used package manager does not install peer dependencies by default.

+Note that the `workspace:` prefix is stripped from the version of the template dependencies during project initialization.

 The other template files are copied to the project during project initialization.